 Gynaecologists with a special interest in prolapse use a grading system called the POP-Q system to measure the degree of prolapse in centimetres.

-|Stage 1||The bladder protrudes a little way into the vagina.
+The wall/organ protrudes a little way into the vagina.

-|Stage 3||The bladder protrudes out of the vagina.
+The wall/organ protrudes out of the vagina.

 Before a prolapse occurs, there may be a slackening in the walls of the vagina, so awareness of this weakening and preventing it from getting worse are vital.

 Treatment will depend on the severity of the prolapse and the degree it interferes with a woman's lifestyle.
 In some women, strengthening the pelvic floor muscles and modifying daily activities may be all that is required.
-Some women can benefit from a physiotherapy program and others will need more intensive treatment.

 |Level of prolapse||Management and treatment|

 Lifestyle changes and preventive measures such as pelvic floor exercises

-|Action||What to do||Why you need to do it|
+|Action||What to do, and why you need to do it|

-Avoid lifting heavy objects (over 10kg) – this includes children and grandchildren!
+Avoid lifting heavy objects (more than 10kg) – this includes children and grandchildren!

-|Fluid||Drink between 6-8 glasses of water each day.||Not drinking enough water makes stools hard, dry and difficult to pass which can cause straining.
+Why?
+Not drinking enough fluid can make stools hard, dry and difficult to pass, which can cause straining.

 |Pelvic floor exercises|

-Seek medical advice for any condition that causes coughing and sneezing such as asthma, chest infections and hay fever.
+Seek medical advice for any condition that causes coughing and sneezing, such as asthma, chest infections and hay fever.

 This web page is designed to be informative and educational.
 It is not intended to provide specific medical advice or replace advice from your health practitioner.
-The information above is based on current medical knowledge, evidence and practice as at January 2014.
+The information above is based on current medical knowledge, evidence and practice as at August 2018.